Replacement Parts

 Use these pages when you need replacement glass, stakes, bulbs, connectors, transformers, or compatible alternatives for older Portfolio fixtures.

 Lighting systems often involve several components working together, including fixtures, transformers, wiring, timers, photocells, and replacement parts.
-If you want to understand how lighting systems are designed, installed, and repaired, start with our Complete Lighting Guide.
+If you want to understand how lighting systems are designed, installed, and repaired, start with the Complete Lighting Guide.
 It explains indoor lighting, outdoor lighting systems, landscape lighting layouts, installation basics, and troubleshooting tips that help homeowners maintain reliable lighting throughout their property.

 Planning indoor lighting is often more complex than simply choosing a fixture style.
 The way lights are spaced, layered, and positioned throughout a room affects brightness, shadows, and overall comfort.
-If you are designing lighting for a kitchen, living room, hallway, or workspace, our Indoor Lighting Layout Guide explains how to combine ambient, task, and accent lighting so a room feels balanced, functional, and visually comfortable.
+If you are designing lighting for a kitchen, living room, hallway, or workspace, the Indoor Lighting Layout Guide explains how to combine ambient, task, and accent lighting so a room feels balanced, functional, and visually comfortable.